 He wanted her to talk to him more but some instinct told him to leave it for the moment.
 He turned and moved to the door.
 "I'll see you later, Kathryn.
 You know where I am if you need me."
 There was no acknowledgement.

 Chakotay excused himself from the duty roster also, explaining to Tuvok his reasons for doing so.
-The Vulcan expressed his agreement and silently gave his blessing on the First Officer’s course of action.
+The Vulcan expressed his agreement and silently gave his blessing on the First Officer's plan of action.